Dál Riata: Religion and art

 If Iona was the greatest religious centre in Dál Riata, it was far from unique.
 Lismore, in the territory of the Cenél Loairn, was sufficiently important for the death of its abbots to be recorded with some frequency.
 Applecross, probably in Pictish territory for most of the period, and Kingarth on Bute are also known to have been monastic sites, and many smaller sites, such as on Eigg and Tiree, are known from the annals.
 In Ireland, Armoy was the main ecclesiastical centre in early times, associated with Saint Patrick and with Saint Olcán, said to have been the first bishop at Armoy.
 An important early centre, Armoy later declined, overshadowed by the monasteries at Movilla (Newtownards) and Bangor.

 As well as their primary spiritual importance, the political significance of religious centres cannot be dismissed.
 The prestige of being associated with the saintly founder was of no small importance.
 Monasteries represented a source of wealth as well as prestige.
 Additionally, the learning and literacy found in monasteries served as useful tools for ambitious kings.

-The illuminated manuscript Book of Kells was probably at least begun at Iona, although not by Columba as legend has it, as it dates from about 800 (it may have been commissioned to mark the bicentennial of Columba's death in 597).
+The illuminated manuscript Book of Kells was probably at least begun at Iona, although not by Columba as legend has it, as it dates from about 800.
+(It may have been commissioned to mark the bicentennial of Columba's death in 597).
 Whether it was or not, Iona was certainly important in the formation of Insular art, which combined Mediterranean, Anglo-Saxon, Celtic and Pictish elements into a style of which the book of Kells is a late example.

 For other arts, a number of sculptures remain to give an impression of Dál Riatan work.
-The St. Martin's Cross on Iona is the best-preserved high cross, probably inspired by Northumbrian free-standing crosses, such as the Ruthwell Cross, although a similar cross exists in Ireland (Ahenny, County Tipperary).
+The St. Martin's Cross on Iona is the well-preserved high cross, probably inspired by Northumbrian free-standing crosses, such as the Ruthwell Cross, although a similar cross exists in Ireland (Ahenny, County Tipperary).
 The Kildalton Cross on Islay is similar.
 A sculpted slab at Ardchattan appears to show strong Pictish influences, while the Dupplin Cross, it has been argued, shows that influences also moved in the opposite direction.
 Fine Hiberno-Saxon metalwork such as penannular brooches is believed to have been created at Dunadd.